5 Essential Retirement Planning Tips: You Should Seriously Consider in 2025

 Plan for the Unexpected

 The fifth and final step is to plan for the unexpected.
-What are some things that might happen in your future?
+What are some things that may happen in your future?

 This could be anything from a health emergency, major life changes or even just getting older.